Frequently Asked Questions about this course.

 So each week, you should plan to spend 1.5 hours in class, 4-6 hours in preparation, and 1 hour in testing, or a total of 8 hours a week.
 A normal high school course requires a minimum of 4 hours of class time and 4 hours of homework.
 This course is somewhat less intense than a normal high school chemistry or physics course, so it requires somewhat less effort on your part.

 My examinations tend to be very thorough, since I am interested in assessing what you have actually learned and understand.
 The tests are written as though you were a college student (because that is the level of the material we cover), and so are more challenging that a high school science test would be.
 Because of this, I will "normalize" your grade so that it maps to high-school level course expectations for a science taken by someone at your current grade level.
 Normalized scores follow standard interpretations: above 90% = A, 80-89% = B, 70-79% = C, 60-69% D (passing).
 A passing score is 65% or better.

-I send email evaluations at the end of each semester that describe your performance on quizzes, homework, class participation, and the final examination.
+I send email evaluations at the end of each semester that describe your performance on quizzes, homework, class participation, and the semester examination.
 A short summary of this report is included in your formal transcript "comments" section.

 Because some government agencies, accrediting institutions, and scholarship committees require more standardized grades, I also issue a numerical score for your work, which is normalized so that it fits the grading scale used by most high schools in evaluating passing, above average, and exceptional work at the freshman, sophomore, junior, and senior levels.
 Your transcript will include instructions on translating a numerical grade to a letter grade.